bapspatil/DawnDusk/README.md

 # Sunshine
-A Material Design weather app.
+A Material Design weather app, with notifications for weather alerts.